verrazzano/docs/content/en/docs/reference/API/Multicluster/MultiClusterConfigMap.md

 ---
 title: MultiClusterConfigMap Custom Resource Definition
-linkTitle: MultiClusterConfigMap Custom Resource Definition
+linkTitle: MultiClusterConfigMap CRD
 weight: 2
 draft: false
 ---
-The `MultiClusterConfigMap` custom resource is used to distribute Kubernetes ConfigMap resources in a multicluster environment.
-Here is a sample `MultiClusterConfigMap` that specifies a Kubernetes ConfigMap to create on the cluster named `managed1`.
+The MultiClusterConfigMap custom resource is used to distribute Kubernetes ConfigMap resources in a multicluster environment.
+Here is a sample MultiClusterConfigMap that specifies a Kubernetes ConfigMap to create on the cluster named `managed1`.

 ```
 apiVersion: clusters.verrazzano.io/v1alpha1